freerware/work/README.md

 ## Why use it?

-There are a bundle of benefits you get by using work units:

 - easier management of changes to your entities.
-- rollback of changes when chaos ensues.
+- automatic rollback of changes when chaos ensues.
 - centralization of save and rollback functionality.
 - reduced overhead when applying changes.
 - decoupling of code triggering changes from code that persists the changes.
+- production-ready logs and metrics.

+For SQL datastores, also enjoy:

+- one transaction, one connection per unit.
+- three queries max.
+  - additions result in a single `INSERT`.
+  - alters result in a single `UPDATE`.
+  - removals result in a single `DELETE`.
-- shorter transactions for SQL datastores.
+- shorter transaction times.
+  - transaction is opened only once the unit is ready to be saved.
+  - transaction only remains open as long as it takes for the unit to be saved.

 ## Release information

-Versions `1.x.x` and `2.x.x` are no longer supported.
-Please upgrade to `3.x.x+` to receive the latest and greatest features, such as [lifecycle actions][actions-pr] and [concurrency support][concurrency-pr]!
+### [4.0.0][]

+- Introduce `unit` package to alias all types.
+- API revamp.
+Using `work` has never been easier!

+### [3.2.0][v3.2.0]

+- Introduce [lifecycle actions][actions-pr].
+- Introduce [concurrency support][concurrency-pr].

+### [3.0.0][v3.0.0]

+- Introduce support for Go modules.

+### 2.x.x

+- NO LONGER SUPPORTED.

+### 1.x.x

+- NO LONGER SUPPORTED.

 ## Dependancy Information